Table of Contents

 If you don’t have a TM but have the source files and translations, it is possible to create a TM in Transifex.
 Read more here.

-You will also need to decide whether you want to share a TM with one, a few or all of your translation projects in Transifex (Instructions on how to assign a TM here).
-Our recommendation is to have one shared TM across all your projects to ensure consistency in translations.
+You will also need to decide whether to share a TM with one, a few, or all of your translation projects in Transifex (Instructions on how to assign a TM here).
+We recommend having one shared TM across all your projects to ensure consistency in translations.

 For example, if a vendor only supports French (France) (fr_FR) and not general French (fr), you should choose French (France) (fr_FR) as your target language.
 You can see which locales each vendor supports by going to the Order Wizard and the Languages step (just don't place the order at the end).